 Slave controller date

-IV.
-Memory information The following information shows memory areas that are unavailable or that can be included on a memory manager such as EMM386.
+V. Memory information The following information shows memory areas that are either unavailable or that can be included with a memory manager such as EMM386.

 Usable BIOS ROM area E0000-EFFFF (Can be used as UMB (Upper Memory Block))